 The museum highlights history and culture from Norways many colourful regions.
-With nearly 160 authentic historical buildings set in parklike suroundings, we are a major tourist attraction in Oslo.
-The open-air museum is divided into a Countryside area and an Old Town.
+With nearly 160 authentic historical buildings set in parklike surroundings, we are a major tourist attraction in Oslo.
+The Open-Air Museum is divided into a Countryside area and an Old Town.
 Some of the buildings in the museum date back to the 1200s, such as the famous Stave Church from Gol.

 The main attraction at the museum is a Stave Church from around 1200 AD.
 The Stave Church was moved to Norsk Folkemuseum from the area of Gol in the winter of 1884.
 Since then it has been an important attraction in the capital - a "must see" on every visitors sightseeing list.

 In addition, the museum has comprehensive indoor exhibitions featuring national treasures and artefacts.
 Highlights include national costumes and traditional jewellery, wood carving, rosepainting and Sami handicrafts.